-Do I Need a Mediation Lawyer for my Mediation Session?
+Do I Need a Lawyer for My Mediation Session?

 Using Arbitration to Resolve Legal Disputes

-In areas such as public sector employment disputes, court-annexed programs, medical malpractice disputes, and other contexts there is a trend toward compulsory arbitration.
-Certain categories of civil suits also include a compulsory arbitration component.
-This trend toward compulsory rather than voluntary arbitration is one reason why retaining an attorney to assist with arbitration is increasingly common.
-Although parties have a right to trial where they are not satisfied with the arbiter's award, they may also be held liable for court costs or arbitrators' fees if they don't reach a better outcome at trial.
+Certain other civil suits also include a compulsory arbitration component.
+This trend toward mandatory rather than voluntary arbitration is one reason why retaining an attorney to assist with arbitration is becoming increasingly common.
+Parties generally have no right to trial when unsatisfied with the arbitrator's award.
+They may be liable for a share of court costs or the arbitrator's fees depending on the contract terms.

 Learn About Using an ADR Attorney